avvero/heartbeats/readme.md

 ### Overview
-**Problem**: Managers and developers need an easy way to know which version of a specific component is running in each environment at any given time.\
+**Problem**: Determining the version of specific components running in each environment is challenging.\
 **Solution**: A service that automatically checks the health and version information of other services, displaying the results on a web page.\
 **Status**: Finished, using in company.